cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - ke1, a KE1 message structure.
 - server_identity, the optional encoded server identity, which is set to server_public_key if not specified.
-- ke2, a KE2 message structure.
+- credential_response, the corresponding field on the KE2 structure.
+- server_nonce, the corresponding field on the AuthResponse structure.
+- server_keyshare, the corresponding field on the AuthResponse structure.

 Output:
 - preamble, the protocol transcript with identities and messages.